axelarnetwork/cross-chain-airdrop-dapp/README.md

 1. Connect your wallet to the DApp.
 Ensure you have some test tokens in your wallet.
 2. Approve the DApp to spend your tokens.
-3. Enter the amount of tokens you want to airdrop, receivers addresses and click on the `Airdrop` button.
+3. Enter the amount of tokens you want to airdrop, receivers addresses and click on the `Send` button.
 4. Confirm the transaction in your wallet.
 5. Wait for the transaction to be confirmed.
 You can check the status of the transaction in the `Airdrop Stats` section.